NDevTK/writeups/_posts/2025-06-06-android-leak.md

 Due to a lock screen race its possible to leak interactive app contents since app launches show on the lock screen temporarily.

-There's multiple ways to cause app launches from the lockscreen
+There's multiple ways to cause app launches from the lockscreen:

 - Deeplinks/BROWSABLE intents (when you hold down selected text and press open)
 - Gemini app will bypass PIN prompt when controlled via an external USB keyboard (USB to USB C adapter)